neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 ## Evolutionary Models

 :::{admonition} Why?
-Ultimately, to *understand* a behavioral phenotype from an evolutionary perspective means to be able to predict phenotypes of extant species.
-This involves both correctly identifying the adaptive role of the behavior and the selective pressures on the behavior.
+Ultimately, to *understand* a behavioral phenotype from an evolutionary perspective means to be able to predict phenotypes of extant species (ie have an accurate model).

-Mathematical models are abstractions that strive to have predictive power (with varying degrees of precision).
+Models are abstractions that strive to have predictive power (with varying degrees of precision).
 Models represent a best informed guess as to the ***identity and function of important variables*** and ***how these variables interact***.
+They are commonly formulated mathematically.
 :::

 Two of the most common types of evolutionary models are [Optimality Theory](optimality-theory) and [Game Theory](game-theory)